Are you outgoing with good people skills and proficiency in dealing with valuable assets? If yes, a career as an auctioneer might be suitable for you.

 Auctioneers are skilled professionals conducting sales at an auction to sell a product or a property to a person offering the highest price.
 They must obtain a legal license and abide by all laws and regulations.

-In this blog, you will learn the auctioneer's duties, qualifications, skills, and state-wise license requirements to guide you in becoming an auctioneer in Australia.
+In this blog, you will learn the auctioneer's duties, qualifications, courses, accreditation, skills, salary, and state license requirements to guide you in becoming an auctioneer in Australia.

 1. Who Is An Auctioneer?